 Water is absolutely required by all life.
-While insects, and birds which feed on berries, get a significant amount of water from their food, water is often the limiting factor in many landscapes.
+While insects and birds which feed on berries, get a significant amount of water from their food, water is often the limiting factor in many landscapes.
 Adding a source of open water, such as birdbaths and ponds, will turn an average habitat into an extraordinary habitat.
 In addition to drinking, some birds need a water bath to keep their feathers in shape.
 The eggs and young of damselflies, dragonflies, frogs, toads and most salamanders need water to develop.
 All amphibians need moisture to keep their skin moist.
+A pond should have a gently sloping edge to allow wildlife to crawl in and out.
+Downspouts can be redirected into pond or marsh areas to catch and hold rainwater while it soaks in.
+This will provide habitat for additional plants and animals.

 Shelter, or cover, is a place to hide from predators, rest, raise young, and avoid heat, cold and wind.
 Shelter is especially important for young birds and mammals which cannot flee from predators.
 Nearby shelter is also important while wildlife are feeding.
 Trees and shrubs are important forms of shelter if they are allowed to develop their natural form.
 Tightly clipped shrubs and hedges are too dense for birds to take shelter quickly if predators approach.
+Cats are the most common predator of birds, but cats will avoid Oregon grape with its prickly leaves.
 Other forms of shelter are brush piles, rock piles, tall grass and leaf litter.
 Nest boxes for bats and songbirds are also good shelter.

 Space is especially needed by many birds and predatory mammals which are territorial and will chase off members of the same species.
 Songbirds sing to announce their claim on their territory and to warn off competing songbirds.
 Pileated woodpeckers cover about 300 acres to find nesting cavities and to find enough of their main food source, carpenter ants.
 Green spaces or the cooperation of neighbors is required to provide this much area.